 Facilitation of groups requires a set of skills and competences to ensure that the session objectives are met and that the process works to include everyone.

-In this webinar we will be talking about facilitation of any group, not specifically action learning and I will be sharing best practice based on my experience of facilitating teams, Boards and groups – both large and small.
+In this webinar we talk about facilitation of any group, not specifically action learning and Ruth shares best practice based on her experience of facilitating teams, Boards and groups – both large and small.

 - Understand best practice in facilitation

 - Understand the types of intervention facilitators can use